Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/src/guide/icons.md

 ## How is the css Icons are generated?

-Once you have added the icons, set the target css file and update the import statement in `build-icons.ts` file and run the above command, css icons are generated.
+Once you have added the icons, set the target css file and run the above command, css icons are generated.

 When you run the command for generating css Icons,

-All the imports defined in `src/plugins/iconify/build-icons.ts` file, collects the icon data.
-Once all the icon data is collected, we use [`getIconsCss()`](https://iconify.design/docs/libraries/utils/get-icons-css.html) function from iconify to generate CSS icons.
+All the imports defined in `src/plugins/iconify/build-icons.ts` file, collects the icon's data.
+Once all the icon's data is collected, we use [`getIconsCss()`](https://iconify.design/docs/libraries/utils/get-icons-css.html) function from iconify to generate CSS icons.

 The generated CSS is saved to the `src/plugins/iconify/icons.css` file.
 This file contains all the CSS icons with their classes.